One of the sweetest deals anywhere is the New Mexico annual camping pass. It’s good in all New Mexico State Parks.

 An Annual New Mexico camping pass for all the state parks?
 Yep, all the camping you want for a flat fee.

-A few states sell annual camping passes, but nothing beats camping in New Mexico.
+A few states sell annual camping passes, but New Mexico has such unique terrain!
 For out of staters the New Mexico annual camping pass is $225, residents pay $180, and resident seniors pay $100.

-Obviously, if you're just passing through and can only stay a week or so, the regular camping fees of $10 a night are the way to go.
-We know people who spent over 100 nights camping on their 2011 pass and have spent at least 50 already on their current one, so they are definitely getting their money's worth.
+Obviously, if you’re just passing through and can only stay a week or so, the regular camping fees of $10 a night are the way to go.
+We know people who spent over 100 nights camping on one year’s pass and have spent at least 50 already on their current one, so they are definitely getting their money’s worth.

 If you love the southwest – make sure you also check out our other posts about New Mexico: